mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 Canonical Kubernetes
 --------------------

-Canonical Kubernetes (K8s) provides Kubernetes as part of MicroStack.
+Canonical Kubernetes (K8s) provides Kubernetes as part of Canonical OpenStack.

 The current status of the K8s cluster can be checked by running: